-- Blended learning approaches: Blended learning is defined as the "effective integration of various learning techniques, technologies, and delivery modalities to meet specific communication, knowledge sharing, and informational needs" (Finn and Bucceri, 2004). - Directed revision: Of their existing knowledge e.g. in anatomy and physiology and preparation to understand the higher level of knowledge required for the programme. - Lectures: Guided study which provides a structured opportunity to disseminate information, this is the medium by which students access the main knowledge base through the programme. - Skills workshops: Practical exposure to consultation and assessment skills and simulation of complex psychomotor and communication skills to safely prepare students for advanced clinical practice. - Seminars: which are either staff-led or student-led are used throughout the programme.
+Blended learning approaches: Blended learning is defined as the "effective integration of various learning techniques, technologies, and delivery modalities to meet specific communication, knowledge sharing, and informational needs" (Finn and Bucceri, 2004).

+- Directed revision: Of their existing knowledge e.g. in anatomy and physiology and preparation to understand the higher level of knowledge required for the programme. - Lectures: Guided study which provides a structured opportunity to disseminate information, this is the medium by which students access the main knowledge base through the programme. - Skills workshops: Practical exposure to consultation and assessment skills and simulation of complex psychomotor and communication skills to safely prepare students for advanced clinical practice. - Seminars: which are either staff-led or student-led are used throughout the programme.
 They are designed to either reinforce information imparted through lectures or to discuss clinical cases by facilitating students to explore, analyse, understand information.
+They are used to enable students to create new knowledge and make the link between theory, policy and clinical practice.
-They are used to enable students to create new knowledge and make the link between theory, policy and clinical practice. - Group tutorials: are meetings arranged between a lecturer and a small group of students in order to clarify a particular problem experienced by the student(s) in the understanding of material or to support the student(s) in the process of preparation for a seminar or assessment and can be used to gather informal evaluation of the module or programme. - Individual tutorials: are meetings arranged between a lecturer and an individual in order to confirm progress on the programme.
-They can also clarify a particular problem experienced by the student(s) in the understanding of material or to support the student(s) in the process of preparation for a seminar or assessment. - Case study: Formative preparation for EPA.
-Develop (maximum of 1500 words) presented on the template on Page 26 of End Point Assessment Plan.
-Case studies must respect anonymity and confidentiality.
-Each case study should be able to demonstrate that some or all of the knowledge, skills and behaviours from the Advanced Clinical Practitioner standard have been achieved.
-Apprentices should therefore map each case study to the Advanced Clinical Practitioner standard so that they are satisfied that the case study will provide a breadth and depth of evidence.

-- Tripartite Reviews: There is a requirement for regular tripartite progress reviews involving the apprentice, the employer and the HEI.
-The review processes include both on and off-the-job elements of the apprenticeship. - Independent Learning: is used to assimilate and clarify material explored in lectures, to prepare for seminars and assessments and to generally examine literature pertinent to the module outcomes. - Reflection: Students are encouraged throughout their learning to reflect on their own clinical area and their own practice.
-This approach encourages critical and analytical thought and changes to practice and will be evidenced in the e-portfolio. - Supervised Clinical Practice: This will be negotiated with relevant nominated supervisors in practice to enable the development of practice through supervision and assessment of the required clinical skills and non medical prescribing competence.
-Records of meetings will be part of the e-portfolio. - Service user involvement: Service user involvement in learning and teaching is important and will be utilised enrich the educational experience of the student cohort.
+- Group tutorials: are meetings arranged between a lecturer and a small group of students in order to clarify a particular problem experienced by the student(s) in the understanding of material or to support the student(s) in the process of preparation for a seminar or assessment and can be used to gather informal evaluation of the module or programme. - Individual tutorials: are meetings arranged between a lecturer and an individual in order to confirm progress on the programme.
+They can also clarify a particular problem experienced by the student(s) in the understanding of material or to support the student(s) in the process of preparation for a seminar or assessment. - Case study: Case studies must respect anonymity and confidentiality.
+Each case study should be able to demonstrate that some or all of the knowledge, skills and behaviours in the Multi-professional framework for advanced clinical practice in England (Health Education England, 2017) have been achieved. - Tripartite Reviews: There is the opportunity for regular tripartite progress reviews involving the student, the employer and the HEI. - Independent Learning: is used to assimilate and clarify material explored in lectures, to prepare for seminars and assessments and to generally examine literature pertinent to the module outcomes. - Reflection: Students are encouraged throughout their learning to reflect on their own clinical area and their own practice.
+This approach encourages critical and analytical thought and changes to practice and will be evidenced in the eportfolio. - Supervised Clinical Practice: This will be negotiated with relevant nominated supervisors in practice to enable the development of practice through supervision and assessment of the required clinical skills and non medical prescribing competence.
+Records of meetings will be part of the eportfolio. - Service user involvement: Service user involvement in learning and teaching is important and will be utilised to enrich the educational experience of the student cohort.
 This will include not only inviting expert patients and service users and carers in to speak with students and in some clinical assessments but also to use videos, patient stories and narratives and reports where lessons can be learned for all health care practitioners.